spryker/spryker-docs/docs/pbc/all/miscellaneous/202407.0/tutorials-and-howtos/how-to-extend-the-log-structure-with-additional-data.md

 ---
-title: "HowTo: Extend the audit log structure with additional data"
+title: Extend the audit log structure
-description: Learn how to enhance your audit log structure by adding supplementary data to improve auditing.
+description: Learn how to enhance your audit log structure.
 template: howto-guide-template
 ---

-In this guide, we will walk you through the steps to extend the audit log structure with additional data.
+This document describes how to extend the audit log structure with additional data.
-As an example a business unit of a logged-in customer for **Yves** application will be added.
+As an example, a business unit of a logged-in customer for the `Yves` application will be added.

-There are two primary methods to extend data in your audit logs:
+There are two primary methods to extend data in audit logs:
-* Introduce Processor Plugins: if registered for the corresponding audit log type and application will always be executed and will try to extend the data.
+* Introduce processor plugins: if registered for the corresponding audit log type and application will always be executed and will try to extend the data.
 See [HowTo: Add a new audit log type](https://documentation.spryker.com/docs/how-to-add-a-new-audit-log-type) for more information.
 * Pass the data to the specific log context: You can pass additional data directly to the specific log context as needed, providing flexibility for different logging scenarios.

 ## Prerequisites